RedBlazerFlame/still-underground/README.md

 3. **Falling into a Hole on a Mountain**.
 This is not an Eve reference and is instead an Undertale reference.
 In Undertale, the protagonist, Frisk, falls into a hole on Mt.
 Ebbot.
 ## **Sample Questions**

-Note that each of the HTML snippets will be put inside a form element.
+Note that every HTML snippet will be put inside a form element.

 ### ***Easy***